karastojko/mailio/README.md

 The library is tested on valid mail servers, so probably there are negative test scenarios that are not covered by the code.
 In case you find one, please contact me.
 Here is a list of issues known so far and planned to be fixed in the future.

-* Non-ASCII subject is assumed to be UTF-8.
 * Non-ASCII attachment name is assumed to be UTF-8.
 * SSL certificate is not verified.
 * SSL version not configurable (v2.3 hardcoded).